brendenwest/it112/2_flask_routes_templates.md

 ### Templates

-Python is not convenient for generating significant HTML content, so Flask supports Jinga2 templates.
+Generally, it's not desirable to mix large amounts of HTML content with Python code, so Flask supports `templates` that mix dynamic data with static HTML at run time.
+Flask uses `Jinja2` templates by default.

-A Jinja template is simply a text file.
-The file can have any extension.
+A Jinja template is simply a text file with any extension.

-A template contains **variables** and/or **expressions**, which Flask replaces with values when the template is rendered; and tags for basic logic control.
+Jinja template syntax is not a full programming language, but supports `variables` and/or `expressions`, which Flask replaces with values when the template is rendered.
+A template can also contain `tags` for basic logic control.

-Jinja uses several kinds of delimiters to
+Jinja uses several kinds of delimiters to indicate where data should be replaced:

 - {% ... %} for programmatic Statements
 - {{ ... }} for Expressions to evaluate & output